 - Once in every three consecutive fiscal years, any school district may apply to ODE for a waiver from the requirements of this section if it can be demonstrated that the requirements of the law will result in reduction or elimination of important academic programs in the district.

-Section 3315.19 provides that city, exempted village, local, and joint vocational school districts may alternatively choose the approach prescribed in this section of the law in place of the provisions of Section 3315.18 for setting up a capital improvement and maintenance fund.
+Section 3315.19 provides that city, exempted village, local, and joint vocational school districts may alternatively choose the approach prescribed in this section of the law in place of Section 3315.18 provides for setting up a capital improvement and maintenance fund.
 Under the provisions of this section which dates back to the 121st General Assembly’s Sub.
 H. B. 412, districts must set aside 3% of their prior year base revenue for this purpose where base revenue consists of the prior year property taxes, any income taxes and the state foundation aid for regular student population.
 Should the district choose this method for establishing a capital improvement and maintenance fund, the local board must pass a resolution to that effect by September 30th.

 Districts should consult the Auditor of State Bulletin 2001-06 and Bulletin 1998-014 for more detailed information on the above mentioned methodologies for the establishment of this fund.
 To assist school districts with the set-aside calculations we have developed reports of the calculations under both methodologies included in the law.